Comprehensive Lawn Care Guide for Sarasota Homeowners

 Spring Lawn Care in Sarasota

 Spring is the time to prepare your lawn for the active growing season ahead.
-As temperatures rise and rainfall increases, your grass will begin to grow rapidly.
+As temperatures rise and rainfall increases, my grass will begin to grow rapidly.
 Here are the essential steps to take:

 Soil Testing and Fertilization